4GeeksAcademy/blog/blog/how-to-become-a-full-stack-developer.us.md

 ---
 author: "jrdelrio"
-excerpt: "Discover whats does a full stack developers do, how much money do they earn and how to become one."
+excerpt: "Learn how can you become a full stack developer and which technologies you should learn"
 template: "post"
-title: "Full Stack Developers | How to become one?"
+title: "How to Become a Full Stack Developer?"

 ---

+Becoming a full stack developer involves learning both front-end and back-end technologies, as well as developing skills in database management and server configuration.
+One way to become a full stack developer is to enroll in a [full stack developer course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) at a reputable bootcamp like 4Geeks Academy.

+The Full Stack Developer course at [4Geeks Academy](https://4geeksacademy.com/) provides hands-on training in popular front-end technologies like HTML, CSS, and JavaScript, as well as back-end technologies like Node.js and databases like MongoDB.
+Students will also learn how to configure servers, manage APIs, and deploy web applications.

+To succeed in the Full Stack Developer course, students should have a basic understanding of programming concepts and some experience with coding.
+The course is intensive and requires a commitment to learning and practicing regularly.
+Students will benefit from the support of experienced instructors and a community of fellow learners.

 ## Definition of Full Stack Development

-**Full-stack development** is the discipline of web development that is responsible for building, maintaining and developing a web page in the aspects of both front with its respective design, fonts, photos, etc.., and back, with its databases and endpoints.
+Full-stack development is the discipline of web development that is responsible for building, maintaining and developing a web page in the aspects of both front with its respective design, fonts, photos, etc.., and back, with its databases and endpoints.
 Let's be more descriptive.

 The [front-end](https://4geeks.com/lesson/what-is-front-end-development), as its name says, is everything that the user has direct interaction with and can see on the screen, including photos, texts, videos, colors, navigation bars, links, etc. The front-end is the part of the website that makes the usability of the site possible for anyone who accesses it.
 When entering a page and entering a username and password, (fields that we call forms), by pressing "Log in" we send these texts to "somewhere" where it is verified that that username and password match an existing user, and in If it is correct, it allows the user to enter their account.
 All this process that the user does not see is what we call back-end.